Marketing Automation Failures

 Social Media Can Be A Marketing Minefield

 Automated social media messages can often come across as poorly timed.
 At their worst, they can be actively offensive.
 However, think twice before subjecting your followers to this messaging strategy.

-For example, if you’re part of a travel agency, you might want to set up automated responses to social media users who talk about their destinations.
-However, your automated response is unlikely to pick up on exactly what the user is saying about said destination.
+For example, if you're part of a travel agency, you might want to set up automated responses to social media users who talk about their destinations.
+However, your automated response is unlikely to pick up on exactly what the user is saying about the said destination.
 What if they mention a country in a post about a tragic event that has happened there?
 This type of automated response could cause a lot of offence.